r-devel/rcwg/working_documents/install_r_macos.md

     make check
     ```

     `make` will exit with an error if there are any problems.
+You can
+    start the built version of by running the command `bin/R` from the
+    build directory, but we recommending installing as an App, as
+    described next.

     <details>
     <summary>